ausdebating/constitution/constitution.md

     1. dies, or
     2. resigns membership, or
     3. is expelled from the association, or
-    4. fails to pay the annual membership fee under clause 8 (2) within 3 months after the fee is due.
+    4. is determined by the committee to no longer a member of any of the debating groups associated with the association.

 ### (5) Membership entitlements not transferable